Exercise Physiology

 The QUT Exercise Physiology Clinic provides specialised clinical exercise interventions for people at high risk of developing, or with existing, chronic and complex medical conditions and injuries.

-Clients receive care from supervised exercise physiology students out of QUT’s School of Exercise and Nutrition Sciences.
-All students and clients receiving treatment are supervised by fully qualified and accredited Exercise Physiologists (see Exercise and Sports Science Australia (ESSA)).
+Clients receive care from supervised exercise physiology students from QUT’s School of Exercise and Nutrition Sciences.
+All students and clients receiving treatment are supervised by fully qualified and Accredited Exercise Physiologists (see Exercise and Sports Science Australia (ESSA)).

-All new clients will undergo an initial consultation which may include exercise and/or functional testing, exercise prescription and advice on lifestyle changes.
-Review consultations and supervised group exercise classes will be discussed at your initial consultation.
+All new clients will undergo an initial assessment which may include exercise and/or functional testing, exercise prescription and advice on lifestyle changes.
+Review assessments and supervised exercise treatment sessions will be discussed at your initial assessment.

 Referrals